 The System has been carefully built up after several years’ thought and demonstration, and combines a method devised by a Frenchman, Vigui (sic), of which, little is now heard, together with the stick play of tribes of negroes on certain of the West India Islands, called “Bois.”

 Additions and ameliorations have been made as the result of experience and close practice under varying circumstances.

-Although the actual historical connection between H.G.
-Lang and Pierre Vigny remains frustratingly unclear, Lang’s book represents the most detailed exposition of Vigny’s unusual method of stick fighting, which had earlier been incorporated into the curriculum of Bartitsu.
+Between 1920-21, H.G.
+Lang learned the Vigny stick fighting style from Percy Rolt, a former student of Pierre Vigny’s.
+Lang’s book represents the most detailed exposition of Vigny’s unusual method of stick fighting, which had earlier been incorporated into the curriculum of Bartitsu.

 Lang was born in Grenada, West Indies, on December 3, 1887.
 It’s possible that he studied bois there as a teenager and later melded that style with what he learned of the Vigny system.